danielveraec/databricks-monitoring-suite/README.md

   * **Publish Dashboards**: Publishes the dashboards, making them available for use in the workspace.
   * **Create Functions**: Sets up custom SQL functions needed within the dashboards.
   * **Create/Refresh Tables**: Updates or refreshes tables that provide essential data to the dashboards.
-    * **Note**: For the first deployment, select **All** to ensure all setup steps, including dashboard deployment, function creation, and table refreshes, are completed.
+**Note**: For the first deployment, select **All** to ensure all setup steps, including dashboard deployment, function creation, and table refreshes, are completed.
 * **`warehouse` (Dropdown)**:
-  This parameter lists all available warehouses in the workspace.
+  This parameter lists all available SQL warehouses in the workspace.
 Select one from the dropdown to be used by the dashboards for executing queries and processing data. **Serverless warehouses** are preferred as they offer optimized performance and are denoted by \*\* at the end of their name.
 Choosing an appropriate warehouse helps ensure efficient data handling across all dashboards.
 * **`catalog` (Text Input)**:
-  Specify a catalog where the user has **read and write permissions**.
-This catalog will house the tables and functions required by the dashboards.
+  Specify a UC catalog where the user has **read and write permissions**.
+This catalog will house the [tables and functions required](#tables-and-functions-created-during-deployment) by the dashboards.
 If the specified catalog does not already exist, it will be created automatically during deployment.
 * **`schema` (Text Input)**:
   Provide the schema name within the selected catalog.
 This schema will store all necessary tables and functions.
 Like the catalog, if the schema does not exist, it will be created as part of the setup.
-* **`tags_to_consider_for_team_name` (Comma-Separated List)**:
+* **`tags_to_consider_for_team_name` (Comma-Separated Text Input)**:
   This parameter defines which tag keys should be used to identify teams for charts displaying usage metrics by team.
 Provide a comma-separated list of tag keys, based on the organization’s tagging convention for clusters, warehouses, jobs, etc.
   * For example:
     * If clusters are tagged with `team_name:<name of team>`, enter `team_name`.
     * If multiple tag keys are used (e.g., `team_name` for some clusters and `group_name` for others), provide both keys, such as `team_name,group_name`.
 This setup ensures that all relevant teams are accurately captured in the dashboards.

-**Account API Parameters**
+**Account API [Optional] Parameters**
 These parameters are only required if you want **workspace names** (instead of workspace IDs) to display within the dashboards.
 The dashboards are built using system tables, which currently store only workspace IDs.
 These parameters allow the dashboards to connect to the account console to retrieve workspace names via the Databricks Account API.
-Note that account-level access is required to populate the **workspace\_reference** table with workspace names.
+Note that account-level access (using M2M OAuth) is required to populate the **workspace\_reference** table with workspace names.
+[How to get these?](#https://docs.databricks.com/en/dev-tools/auth/index.html#how-do-i-use-oauth-to-authenticate-with-databricks)

 * **`account_host`**: The URL of the Databricks account host.
 * **`account_id`**: The identifier for the Databricks account.